Meet the Farmer: Ivy of Manor Rock Farm on Lard Love, Ethical Meat, and Feeding the Hudson Valley

 Harri: You’ve talked about how you separate animals raised for meat from pets emotionally.
 How do you handle that?

 Ivy: All animals deserve respect and consideration, whether they’re pets or livestock.
-People think farmers who raise animals for meat don’t care. . . but we spend all day with them, keeping records, making sure they’re healthy.
-Even if they don’t have names, they’re still known to us.
-Plus, in the U.S., I think there are only about five companies that own all of the genetics of pork and chicken.
-Bringing in these heritage breeds that almost went extinct for the purpose of livestock gives them a purpose and ensures we’re diversifying the livestock and meat industry.
-We’re providing something that would otherwise be lost.
+People think farmers who raise animals for meat don’t care about animal welfare. . . but we spend all day with them, keeping records, making sure they’re healthy.
+Even when they don’t have “names”, they’re still known to us.
+In industrial livestock farming, I think there are only about five companies that own all of the genetics of pork, cattle, and chicken respectively.
+Raising these heritage breeds that almost went extinct ensures diversity in the livestock industry, even on the small scale.
+It’s stewardship for something that would otherwise be lost.

 Harri: There’s so much greenwashing in meat.
 What advice would you give people trying to buy more ethically?